 Most guitar players practice guitar cleaning while restringing.
 It’s not necessary but it looks like a great opportunity to clean all those areas that can’t be reached while strings are on it.
 The whole cleaning process consists of a few steps.
 Basically, you have three different areas to clean.

 The first one is a fingerboard.
 On most guitars, this area remains unfinished, without any varnish.
 So, it’s no wonder that many see it as a real dirt magnet.

-Once you finish with a sandpaper work, you can use a lemon oil to hydrate this dry piece of wood, which is mostly made of rosewood.
+Once you finish with sandpaper work, you can use lemon oil to hydrate this dry piece of wood, which is mostly made of rosewood.
 You can also find numerous cleansers designed especially for guitar cleaning.

 Another area that requires a lot of attention is the bridge.
 It features a lot of hard-accessible areas, so something like cotton swabs will work pretty well in this case.

 The same goes for the headstock area.
 You can clean the whole headstock and it’s unreachable with cotton swabs.
 Also, a few drops of some oil for tuning machines would be highly beneficial.

 Another important part of a guitar that people usually forget to clean is a nut.
 Take a piece of sandpaper and remove all the dirt.
 This will keep your guitar in tune for a much longer time.

 It is very useful to clean the inside of an acoustic/classical guitar while strings are removed.
 Use dry cloth only, to prevent potential damages.

 Finally, polish the guitar body.
 There are many products specially designed for polishing, but you don’t actually need them.
 Car wax works just fine in a combination with elbow grease.
 If you own a car, you probably have one in your garage.